Sandy1811/ParlAI/resources/book_ride/nlu_training_data.md

 - I just found a Lyft ride for 24 credits.
 The driver is just completing a drop-off and would pick you up at Brandon's of Canonmills straight afterwards.
 He could be here in 6 minutes.
 Can I book that ride for your?
 - Would you like to book?
 - I found a Uber ride for you from 'Forbes and Murray ' to 'hospital' for 7 credits that could pick you up in 14 minutes.
 Should I book that for you?
+- found a ride for you
+- I found a taxi ride to the station for you
+- I found the following ride for you
+- Got the following ride for you
+- i got the following for you
+- i have found something that matches your search
+- i have found a ride for you
+- found something for you

 ## intent:ride_confirm_booking
 - Ok Navi I have booked the ride.